-No, he’s not John the Baptist.
+No, not John the Baptist.
 The man who would become perhaps the second most prominent apostle lived with his brother and father as a fisherman.
 When Jesus came and called the two brothers to follow Him full time they immediately left their father and their livelihood behind (Matthew 4:18-22).

 Also a member of the inner circle, John was present at the Transfiguration of Jesus (17:1-12).
 Luke 22:8 tells us that it was John and Peter who were sent by Jesus to make preparations for the Passover meal and John 13:23 reveals the close relationship that this apostle had with the Lord, as it was he who leaned upon Jesus’ chest during the meal.

 When Jesus prayed in the Garden of Gethsemane, he confided in His inner circle that His “soul [was] exceedingly sorrowful, even to death” and asked that they watch and pray (Matthew 26:36-46).
 When all of the other apostles fled after Christ’s arrest it was John, the “disciple whom He loved” who was to be found at the foot of the cross during the crucifixion.
 Here Jesus would place His earthly mother to John’s care (John 19:25-27).

 Upon hearing of Christ’s resurrection, it was the apostle John who outran Peter to see the empty tomb (20:1-10).
 Called one of the “pillars of the church” in the Book of Galatians, the apostle John contributed several writings to the New Testament: the Gospel which bears his name, three epistles, and the book of Revelation.